Liz Phair (album): Critical reception

 In Blender, Ann Powers wrote: "It isn't clear whether Phair knows that audacity as a strategy has diminishing returns; what once shocked now seems like a habit."
 She felt the best songs "cut through the bullshit to portray a hot young mom reflecting on lust and guilt", and hoped that listeners would hear the intelligence beyond the production values.
 In Entertainment Weekly, Chris Willman described Liz Phair as "an honestly fun summer disc", noting "Little Digger" and "Rock Me" as highlights.
-The Slant critic Sal Cinquemani also praised it, calling Phair "frank and funny" and citing "It's Sweet", "My Bionic Eyes", and "Rock Me" as noteworthy tracks.
-Robert Christgau wrote in The Village Voice that it had no bad songs and credited Phair for "successfully fusing the personal and the universal, challenging lowest-common-denominator values even as it fellates them".
+The Slant critic Sal Cinquemani called Phair "frank and funny" and citing "It's Sweet", "My Bionic Eyes", and "Rock Me" as noteworthy tracks.
+Robert Christgau wrote in The Village Voice that Liz Phair had no bad songs and credited Phair for "successfully fusing the personal and the universal, challenging lowest-common-denominator values even as it fellates them".
 The Rolling Stone critic Barry Walters wrote that "Rock Me" and "Little Digger" matched the "lofty songwriting standard" of Exile in Guyville, and concluded: "Phair is a fine lyricist, and although she's lost some musical identity, she's gained potential Top Forty access."

 Phair said of the criticism: "It's kind of like they involve me in some kind of political scenario.
 It's like, 'Oh, no!
 She changed her platform!
 This isn't what she campaigned on!'
 Which is good, because it means that they were really attached to the earlier work."
-She said that while she enjoyed obscure music, she also listened to commercial pop music and that her aversion to the "rigid" attitudes of indie and alternative music had inspired Exile from Guyville.
 Phair said she liked to "encompass opposites", and wanted to express different sides of her personality with her records.